gameperson/info/pages/Golden_Age.md

 Zinn, H. (2005). *A People's History of the United States*.
 Harper Perennial Modern Classics.

-## The Facade of Prosperity
-* Economic growth statistics and industrial expansion
-* Technological innovations and infrastructure development
-* The rise of major industries (steel, oil, railroads)
-* Public perception of progress and the "American Dream"
-* The celebration of wealth and opulence in popular culture

 ## The Facade of Prosperity (section-1)

 The Gilded Age (Americas first Golden Age) was characterized by astounding technological advancement and industrial growth that transformed America's economic landscape.
 Between 1870 and 1900, the nation's gross national product more than tripled from $7.4 billion to $24.6 billion, while railroad tracks crisscrossed the continent, telegraph lines connected distant cities, and electric lighting began illuminating urban centers (Gordon, 2016).
 This era saw the birth of modern corporations, with innovations in business organization, manufacturing, and marketing that dramatically increased productivity and created new consumer markets.
 The Brooklyn Bridge, the Washington Monument, and Chicago's first skyscrapers stood as physical manifestations of American ingenuity and ambition.
 To many observers, especially foreign visitors, America appeared to be entering an unprecedented age of progress and prosperity.